 A gracious parlor overlooks Main Street.
-Well-tended antiques complement the ornate fireplace and a 12-footceiling is suspended over the polished oak floor.
-The atmosphere at L&N Bed and Breakfast recalls a time when life possessed a simpler charm.
-Tempted by the gentle rumble of a passing train, guests at the 100-year-old edifice may feel compelled to peek out the windows, hoping for a glimpse of times gone by.
+Well-tended antiques complement the ornate fireplace, and a 12-foot ceiling is suspended over the polished oak floor.
+The atmosphere at L&N Bed and Breakfast recalls a time when life possessed a more uncomplicated charm.
+Tempted by the gentle rumble of a passing train, guests at the 100-year-old edifice may feel compelled to peek out the windows, hoping to glimpse past events.

 The railroad played an influential role in the building’s history.
 Built in 1895, the home was first occupied by the Giebels, a family of German Jewish immigrants.

 Norris and Mary Elizabeth Priest owned the L&N building for about three years when they decided to establish a bed and breakfast.
-Their son Nibby, a board member of the Henderson County Tourism Commission, mentioned that the Welcome Center and Chamber of Commerce were receiving inquiries about B&Bs.
-The Priests and their family–which also includes son Neal, a contractor and maintenance guru, have put a good deal of time and effort into transforming the former residence into a B&B. Renovation included painting, plastering, a new heating and cooling system, plumbing, wiring, and burglar, fire and smoke alarm systems.
-The Priests took an active role in much of the carpentry, cleaning, waxing, stripping, and refinishing.
+Their son Nibby, a Henderson County Tourism Commission board member, mentioned that the Welcome Center and Chamber of Commerce were receiving inquiries about B&Bs.
+The Priests and their family, including their son Neal, a contractor and maintenance guru, have put a lot of time and effort into transforming the former residence into a B&B.

 Guests at the L&N will find spacious rooms comfortably furnished.
-The red brick, two-story Victorian stack house features a dozen rooms, an array of stained glass windows, decorative fireplaces and an intricately carved oak staircase.
-Careful consideration has been given to the furnishings which include family pieces, antiques and railroad-themed accents.
+The red brick, two-story Victorian stack house features a dozen rooms, an array of stained glass windows, decorative fireplaces, and an intricately carved oak staircase.
+Careful consideration has been given to the furnishings, including family pieces, antiques, and railroad-themed accents.
 The L&N door knobs are a remnant of the home’s past.

-Comfortable, charming and conveniently located in the heart of downtown Henderson KY, the L&N Bed and Breakfast is characteristic of the southern hospitality found in Henderson, Kentucky.
+Comfortable, charming, and conveniently located in the heart of downtown Henderson KY, the L&N Bed and Breakfast is characteristic of the southern hospitality in Henderson, Kentucky.